November – Winter Chanterelles

 Though not in the first tier of gourmet fungi, winter chanterelles are well up the second and can vastly improve any mushroom dish.
 They have a high water content so I sometimes resort to wringing them out before cooking.
 Their slippery texture and earthy flavour make them a natural partner in creamy, garlicy sauces – especially with linguine.
 They grow during the pheasant shooting season and fit naturally in any game casseroles, pies or stews – see the recipe for Pheasants with winter chanterelles and root vegetables.

 If you are lucky enough to find some, the chances are you will gather enough for more than one meal.
-As they don’t dry particularly well, I recommend preserving gluts of them in vinegar.
+As they don’t dry particularly well, I recommend preserving gluts of them in vinegar, or sauté in butter then freeze.